genericrandom64/xmp-curses/README.md

 ## future plans

-- audio backend for freebsd
+- audio backend for freebsd (oss?)

 - audio backend using a library (macos and windows)

-- playlists

-- modules/playlists loaded from stdin
+- playlists as argument or loaded from stdin (modules dont seem to load from stdin)

 - full tui